 - A similar directory of eBooks, only this one has over 4000 ebooks to choose from (link)

 - The famous One Second After book that has changed the lives of so many preppers, Tess Pennington’s The Prepper Blueprint and The Backyard Homestead.

 Careful: don’t fall into the “reading trap”.
-As you read, you should also apply.
+As you absorb information, you should also apply it.
 Avoid turning into a “survival junkie” who’s read everything there is to read but is a sitting duck when disaster strikes.